kundyzs/trend-teller/README.md

 ## Description of Question and Research Topic

 This project aims to predict whether a Reddit post will go viral based on its content, metadata, and engagement metrics.
-We want to understand which factors—such as text, time of posting, or user influence—most affect virality.
+We want to understand which factors, such as text, time of posting, or user influence, most affect virality.
 By analyzing Reddit posts from different datasets, we hope to identify generalizable patterns of viral content.
 This research can provide insights for marketers, content creators, and social media analysts.
 Ultimately, we aim to build a machine learning model that predicts a post's virality with high accuracy.

 ## Project Outline/Plan